brendanofallon/jovian/README.md

       - sample2_truepositives.vcf

-To generate the classifier, run the dnaseq2seq/builddclf.py tool
+To generate the classifier, run the `dnaseq2seq/builddclf.py` tool with the `train` argument and the path to the configuration file as an option.